Comedian Aziz Ansari responds to sex misconduct allegations

 - Recession won’t revive Seattle’s bygone days | Jon Talton

-The next day, Grace texted Ansari letting him know that she was upset with his behavior that night.
+The next day, the woman texted Ansari letting him know that she was upset with his behavior that night.

 Ansari says he was surprised and apologized.